saiwal/hubzilla-docs/docs/about/contribute.md

 - **Leverage MkDocs-Material**: Explore its [features](https://squidfunk.github.io/mkdocs-material/) for rich formatting.
 - **Keep it Clear**: Write simply and concisely for all Hubzilla users.
 - **Test Locally**: Use `mkdocs serve` to preview with `mkdocs-material` styling.
 - **Ask for Help**: Stuck?
-Open an issue on the repo or contact the community (add contact info if applicable).
+Open an issue on the repo or contact the community.

 ## After Submission